Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Data

-\myparagraph{Grok Interaction Posts (RQ2)} To describe the categories of use and social roles played by Grok on X, we collected \newdatainfo{41,735} interaction with Grok, consisting of \newdatainfo{142,895} posts from conversation threads on X that allowed us to study interactions between users and Grok.
+\myparagraph{Grok Interaction Posts (RQ2)} To describe the categories of use and social roles played by Grok on X, we collected \newdatainfo{41,735} interactions with Grok, consisting of \newdatainfo{142,895} posts from conversation threads on X that allowed us to study interactions between users and Grok.
 Figure \ref{fig:focal-tweet-structure} visualizes the four forms the chains could take.
-Each chain included a reply from Grok to a user (the \textbf{Grok Reply} post); the post from the user that prompted Grok to reply (the \textbf{Grok Prompt} post); the immediate parent (if it exists) of the Grok Prompt post (the \textbf{Direct Parent} post); and the root post of the conversation (the \textbf{Conversation Root} post).
-The Grok Prompt and the Grok Reply constitute the primary interaction between Grok and user; Direct Parent and Conversation Root posts provide essential context for understanding the conversation.
+Each chain included a reply from Grok to a user (the \textbf{Grok Reply} post); the post from the user that prompted Grok to reply (the \textbf{Grok Prompt} post); the immediate parent (if it exists) of the Grok Prompt post (the \textbf{Focal} post); and the root post of the conversation (the \textbf{Conversation Root} post).
+The Grok Prompt and the Grok Reply constitute the primary interaction between Grok and user; the Focal and Conversation Root posts provide essential context for understanding the conversation.
 Each focal post chain thus included at least two and no more than four posts.
-Note that Conversation Root and Grok Prompt refer to the same post in some conversations (\textit{i.e.}, when Grok Prompt begins a thread, such that post ID matches conversation ID).
+Note that Conversation Root and Grok Prompt refer to the same post in some conversations (i.e., when Grok Prompt begins a thread, such that post ID matches conversation ID).
 We collected a sample of interactions with Grok over a three-month period, from August 15 to November 17, 2025.
 In keeping with the post collection limits of our developer account, we collected 500 conversations per day.
 To ensure we collected a sample of posts temporally representative of Grok usage, we retrieved posts per hour in proportion to the number of Grok prompt posts at a given hour of the day observed in the week prior to data collection (Appendix Table~\ref{tab:convhour}).
-The Appendix Section "Data Collection - Conversations Collected by Hour" provides additional details about our sampling procedure.
-To obtain focal post chains, we first used the \texttt{recent-search} endpoint to request posts wherein Grok replied to a user, restricting results to English to allow for analysis by the authors.
-In the API's response, we also received the posts to which Grok replied, corresponding to the Grok Prompt posts in our focal post chains.
-We extracted the \texttt{id} of the Direct Parent post (the post to which the Grok Prompt post replies), as well as the \texttt{conversation\_id} (the post \texttt{id} of the Conversation Root).
-We filtered posts for which the \texttt{conversation\_id} was equal to Grok Prompt or Direct Parent \texttt{id}.
-We then retrieved Direct Parent and Conversation Root posts via the \texttt{tweet-lookup} endpoint.
-We designed our data collection to maximize ecological validity: if a user navigates to the Grok ``With Replies'' page on X (\url{https://x.com/grok/with_replies}), they see a series of ``profile conversations,'' each with 3-4 posts that end with a Grok reply, preceded a Grok prompt, similar to our chains.
+Appendix Section \ref{app:data} provides additional details of our sampling procedure and how we reconstruct the chain conversations using Grok Reply and Grok Prompt posts.